FasterXML/jackson-dataformat-xml/README.md

 Currently, following limitations exist beyond basic Jackson (JSON) limitations:

+* Streaming model is only meant to be used through databinding: direct usage is possible but not supported
+* Tree Model is only supported in limited fashion and its use is recommended against: since tree model is based on JSON information model, it does not match XML infoset
+    * Java arrays and `Collection`s can be written, but can not be read, since it is not possible to distinguish Arrays and Objects without additional information.
+    * Mixed content (both textual content and elements as children of an element) not supported: text, if any, is lost
+    * Repeated elements with same name are handled so that only the last element is included, others are ignored
 * Root value should be a POJO; and specifically following types can be serialized as properties but may not work as intended as root values
     * Primitive/Wrapper values (like `java.lang.Integer`)
     * `Enum`s